atulkrishnathakur/greenbook/README.md

 - you can press `ctrl-c` to exit

-8. Run the below command to run `docker-compose.yml` file container in Detached Mode.
+9. Run the below command to run `docker-compose.yml` file container in Detached Mode.
 If you want to run container in background then use `-d` flag

 ```
 atul@atul-Lenovo-G570:~/greenbook$ docker compose up -d --build

 ```

-9. Run below command to stop running services.
+10. Run below command to stop running services.
 After down all all container will be remove.
 ```
 atul@atul-Lenovo-G570:~/greenbook$ docker compose down

 ```

-10. you can check logs of docker compose
+11. Now can check logs of docker compose.
+Once check the error

 ```
-atul@atul-Lenovo-G570:~/greenbook$ docker compose logs -f
+atul@atul-Lenovo-G570:~/greenbook$ docker compose logs

 ```